 Which signals does AEO require that agentic SEO does not?

 AEO relies primarily on content-based signals: answer-first paragraph structure, FAQ schema markup, topical authority built through a cluster of related posts, and E-E-A-T signals like author credentials and third-party brand mentions.
 These signals help AI engines verify that your content is accurate and authoritative enough to cite.
-Agentic SEO requires all of these plus data-based signals like Service schema, Offer schema with pricing, AggregateRating schema, and machine-readable booking or contact endpoints.
+Agentic SEO requires all of these plus data-based signals: Service schema, Offer schema with pricing, AggregateRating schema, and machine-readable booking or contact endpoints.

 Which signals does agentic SEO require that AEO does not?